-The common astrological keywords for squares are all Mars’ related words: achievement, success, power, force, action, excitement, impulsive, challenge, clashes, conflict, confrontation, crisis, discord, disorder, frustration, friction, stress, struggle, tumult, irritation, cross-purposes, antagonism
+The common astrological keywords for squares are all Mars’ related words: achievement, success, power, force, action, excitement, impulsive, challenge, clashes, conflict, confrontation, crisis, discord, disorder, frustration, friction, stress, struggle, tumult, irritation, cross-purposes, antagonism.

 Another way of looking at it, planets in square to one another are sitting in signs with the same mode of action (cardinal or fixed or mutable), but a different polarity and element.
-They have the same style in taking action in the world, but they often have conflicting goals or motivations.
+They have the same style of taking action in the world, but they often have conflicting goals or motivations.
 Hence the friction.

 Jupiter’s the planet originally known as “justice,” but today we’d think of it more as the planet of feeling like you’re “in the Zone.”
 When you’re graced by a jovial trine (120 degrees), you’ve got that expansive, happy feeling of being supported by the cosmos itself.